Killswitch Engage

-Killswitch Engage is an American metalcore band from Westfield, Massachusetts, formed in 1999 after the disbanding of Overcast and Aftershock.
-Killswitch Engage's current lineup consists of vocalist Jesse Leach, guitarists Joel Stroetzel and Adam Dutkiewicz, bassist Mike D'Antonio, and drummer Justin Foley.
-The band has released eight studio albums and three live performance albums.
-Their eighth studio album, Atonement, was released on August 16, 2019.
+Killswitch Engage is an American metalcore band from Westfield, Massachusetts, formed in 1999.
+The band's current lineup consists of vocalist Jesse Leach, guitarists Joel Stroetzel and Adam Dutkiewicz, bassist Mike D'Antonio, and drummer Justin Foley.
+Howard Jones was the band's lead vocalist from 2002 to 2012.

-Killswitch Engage rose to fame with its 2004 release The End of Heartache, which peaked at number 21 on the Billboard 200, and was certified gold by the RIAA in December 2007 for over 500,000 shipments in the United States.
-The title track, "The End of Heartache", was nominated for a Grammy Award in 2005 for Best Metal Performance, and a live DVD titled (Set This) World Ablaze was released in 2005.
-Killswitch Engage has performed at festivals such as Soundwave Festival, Wacken Open Air, Reading and Leeds Festivals, Ozzfest, Download Festival, Rock on the Range, Rock am Ring, Mayhem Festival, Monsters of Rock, Pointfest, Knotfest and Heavy MTL.
-The band has sold over four million records in the U.S. and has been considered notable within the New Wave of American Heavy Metal, and has also been considered one of the earliest leading forces of the metalcore genre.
+Leach was the band's founding vocalist but left after two albums.
+He was replaced by Jones, and Killswitch Engage rose to fame with its 2004 release The End of Heartache, which peaked at number 21 on the Billboard 200 and was certified gold by the RIAA for over 500,000 shipments in the United States.
+The title track was nominated for a Grammy Award in 2005 for Best Metal Performance.
+The band's fourth album, As Daylight Dies, was certified platinum in the US and spawned the platinum-selling single "My Curse".

+Jones departed in 2012 and Leach returned to his founding position.
+Disarm the Descent (2013), the band's first album since Leach's return, went top 10 in the US and featured the Grammy-nominated single "In Due Time".
+The band's ninth album, This Consequence, was released on February 21, 2025.

 History

 Early years and debut album (1999–2001)

 Killswitch Engage formed following the disbandment of metalcore bands Overcast and Aftershock in 1999.
 After Overcast broke up in 1998, bassist Mike D'Antonio collaborated with Aftershock guitarist Adam Dutkiewicz.
 Dutkiewicz, now playing drums, recruited guitarist Joel Stroetzel from Aftershock and vocalist Jesse Leach of the band Nothing Stays Gold (who were signed to a record label owned by Dutkiewicz's brother Tobias, who was also the vocalist in Aftershock) to form a new band, Killswitch Engage.
 The band's name is derived from an episode of the television series The X-Files entitled "Kill Switch", written by William Gibson, who gave the episode this title after meeting the industrial band Kill Switch...Klick.

 In 1999, Killswitch Engage recorded a demo containing four tracks, including "Soilborn", the first song written by the band.
 The demo was first released at the band's first show, opening for melodic death metal act In Flames, in November 1999.
-They released their self-titled debut album the following year.
+In 2000 band made their first appearance’s at the New England Metal and Hardcore Festival and Hellfest.
+Later that same year they released their self-titled debut album.
 Although initially the album was not a financial success and did not land on any charts, it attracted the interest of Carl Severson, who worked at Roadrunner Records at the time.
 Severson handed Killswitch Engage to several Roadrunner representatives.
 Mike Gitter, a talent agent of the company, contacted D'Antonio, attended several of the band's shows, and offered the band a recording contract with Roadrunner.
 Realizing that Roadrunner had the resources to promote and distribute Killswitch Engage releases, the band accepted his offer, declining several offers from smaller labels.